A Rise In Auto Accidents Over Labor Day Weekend

 We’re also more likely to see drivers speeding (hurrying to make the most of the weekend or just trying to beat the traffic) and fatigued (many motorists are taking loner road trips).

 Comparatively, Labor Day isn’t the holiday with the worst crash risk.
 The Fourth of July, Christmas, Thanksgiving, and Memorial Day usually tally higher road death and injury tolls.
-Yet last year in Georgia, there were 19 deaths over the long weekend, two more than were recorded over Memorial Day weekend.
+Yet in 2018 in Georgia, there were 19 deaths over the long weekend, two more than were recorded over Memorial Day weekend.

 If You’re Injured in a Crash, Contact an Attorney